-Withdraw the required amount of reconstituted solution from the vial(s) and then dilute with 250 ml to 500 ml of a 5 % glucose solution to give an oxaliplatin concentration not less than 0.2 mg/ml and 0.7 mg/ml.
-The concentration range over which the physico-chemical stability of oxaliplatin has been demonstrated is 0.2 mg/ml to 1.0 mg/ml-1.
+Withdraw the required amount of concentrate from the vial(s) and then dilute with 250 ml to 500 ml of a 5% glucose solution to give an oxaliplatin concentration between 0.2 mg/ml and 2 mg/ml; concentration range for which the physico-chemical stability of oxaliplatin has been demonstrated.
 Administer by IV infusion.

-Chemical and physical in-use stability has been demonstrated for 24 hours at 2°C to 8°C.
+After dilution in 5% glucose, chemical and physical in-use stability has been demonstrated for 24 hours at 2-8°C and for 6 hours when stored in ambient light at 15-25°C.